 As soon as the mixture boils, remove from the heat and stir in the vanilla.

 Stir in the flour and, using a rubber spatula, continue to mix (and press out any lumps) until the dough is completely smooth.
+Let slightly cool and then add in the egg.
+It will seem hard to mix and gluey, but mix until it comes together.

 Transfer the mixture to a large piping bag fitted with an open star tip.